In this article

 - The billing address information you entered does not match what is on file with your bank.
 Typically this decline is explicit in the UI.
 If you are positive what you've written is accurate, contact your card-issuing bank for assistance before re-entering payment details.

-- Note to Revolut cardholders: If you see an address error when adding your card, you need to temporarily disable "Security based on the geographic position" option in the Revolut app and try again.
+- Note to Revolut cardholders: If you see an address error when adding your card, you need to temporarily disable the "Security based on the geographic position" option in the Revolut app and try again.
 Once successfully added, feel free to re-enable this option.

 - For cardholders outside the United States: When entering your address details, the postal code should not contain any spaces nor dashes, and it should match the one on your card's statement.
 Also, enter your country's name on the State field.
+Some cards may request to add the Postal information on both the main and card number fields.

 How do I update my payment source or billing address?